bytedance/syllepsis/docs/en/api.md

 `pasteContent: (content: string, option?: { plainText?: boolean, scrollIntoView?: boolean }) => boolean`

-Used to simulate paste behavior to insert content.Return `true` for success
+Used to simulate paste behavior to insert content.Return `true` for success.

-`plainText` indicates whether the content is plain text, the default is `false`。 `scrollIntoView` scroll to the selected position, the default is `true`。
+`plainText` indicates whether the content is plain text, the default is `false`.
+`scrollIntoView` scroll to the selected position, the default is `true`.

+### dispatchEvent

+`dispatchEvent: (event: Event) => void;`

+Trigger events, which can be used for testing or other purposes.

 ### getExistNodes